 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies the specific tool (Torii indexer), lists concrete capabilities (GraphQL, gRPC, SQL), and provides explicit trigger guidance via a 'Use when' clause.
-The only minor issue is the use of second person ('your deployed world') which the rubric notes should be penalized, but the description is otherwise well-constructed and distinctive.
+This is a strong skill description that clearly identifies the specific tool (Torii indexer), lists concrete capabilities (GraphQL, gRPC, SQL), and provides an explicit 'Use when' clause with relevant trigger scenarios.
+The only minor issue is the use of second person ('your deployed world') which technically violates the third-person voice guideline, but the impact is minimal since the core description uses third-person imperative form.

 | Dimension | Reasoning | Score |